When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Remove the old faucet: Use a basin wrench to unscrew nuts securing the retaining bracket, then lift the old faucet out.
+• Remove the old unit: Use a basin wrench to reach up behind the sink and unscrew the mounting nuts securing the old faucet.

 Before You Start